-The Government Proposal was prepared by the Ministry of Social Affairs and Health.
-Initially, a draft proposal was prepared in accordance with the official position of the Ministry of Social Affairs and Health, which was sent to a round of comments in the spring of 2023.
-The Proposal was amended on the basis of the entries in the Government Programme, and a new round of consultation was held from 13 October to 24 November 2023.
+Comments were requested on the new draft Government Proposal between [day] [Month] and [day] [Month] 2024.
 The invitation for comments was published via the consultation service lausuntopalvelu.fi, and the invitation for comments was sent to the relevant ministries and other public authorities, wellbeing services counties, municipal environmental health supervision units, public health organisations and representatives of the business community.
 The feedback from the public consultation is discussed in section 6 below.

-The draft Government Proposal was first notified to the European Commission (hereinafter the Commission) and other EU Member States on 16 October 2023 in accordance with Directive (EU) 2015/1535 of the European Parliament and of the Council laying down a procedure for the provision of information in the field of technical regulations and of rules on Information Society services (the 'TRIS Directive').
-The reference number of the notification in the TRIS database is 2023/0581/FI.
-No comments or detailed opinions were received on the draft proposal during the standstill period under the TRIS Directive.
+The draft Government Proposal was notified on [day] [Month] 2024 to the European Commission (hereinafter Commission), and to other EU Member States pursuant to Directive (EU) 2015/1535 of the European Parliament and of the Council laying down a procedure for the provision of information in the field of technical regulations and of rules on Information Society services (hereinafter TRIS Directive).
+The identifier of the notification in the database of draft regulations is xx.